The Ultimate Guide for Success in the World’s #1 Most Profitable Business

 Jan goes on to say: “…we are confident that Bookkeeper Business Launch will maintain the high standard of education required for students to pass our stringent exams.
 Once ICB students have been certified and upgraded into ICB membership, any employer or client can be sure that they are fully up to the task.”

-If cloud-based bookkeeping apps are so great, why do entrepreneurs need a bookkeeper?
+If cloud-based bookkeeping apps are so great, why do small businesses need a bookkeeper?

-Yes, the bookkeeping apps are great.
+Yes, small business bookkeeping software is wonderful.
 These apps take care of the daily number crunching and data entry, but that’s ALL they do.

-Awesome bookkeeping apps can’t replace YOU.
-You are an awesome human being, and use the information provided by the bookkeeping apps to help your clients improve their businesses.
+Bookkeeping apps can not replace YOU.
+You are an awesome human being, and use the reporting on financial transactions provided by the bookkeeping apps to help your clients improve their businesses.

 This is a win-win for you and your client.
 They get better service, and YOU make more money.